Kunsho85/Kunsho85/README.md

 - 👋 Hi, I’m @Kunsho85
 - 👀 I’m interested in Web Design and NFTs
 - 🌱 I’m currently learning HTML, CSS.
-- 💞️ I’m looking to collaborate on group projects for Front End
+- 💞️ I’m looking to collaborate on group projects and collaborations in Frontend space
 - 📫 You can reach me using my e-mail jskform@gmail.com

 <!---